ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 Now that you've seen arguments, you know all there is to know about crafting _expressions_ in Ruby.
 No kidding: `object.method(arguments)` is the *vast* majority of what we'll be doing.
 That's it.

 However, so far we haven't been doing much with the **return value** of each expression.
 We've just been reading it off the screen, and then dropping it on the ground.
+For example, try the following:

+<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/variables-drop-on-the-ground?lite=true"></iframe>

+We're not really able to make any forward progress when we only perform one operation at a time.
 Programs get interesting only when we start to take the return value of one expression and feed it into the _next_ method.
 That's how we craft our own novel, useful applications from the basic building blocks of Ruby.

 So: let's start to store our return values for future reference, instead of dropping them on the ground.
 We do this using **variables**, or as I like to think of them, _boxes_.
 Let's get our feet wet: